collections_bookmark Part of Bloomburrow

 How often is Clifftop Retreat drawn in a Commander game?

-Across 1242 tracked games where Clifftop Retreat was in the deck, it was drawn 26% of the time.
-That is normal for a singleton in a 100-card deck.
-Of the 377 instances that reached a player's hand, 80% were cast before the game concluded.
+Across 3124 tracked games where Clifftop Retreat was in the deck, it was drawn 25% of the time.
+That is consistent with what you would expect from a singleton in a 100-card deck.
+Of 892 drawn instances, 81% were played before the game ended.

 What turn does Clifftop Retreat usually enter the battlefield?

-Yes.
-Clifftop Retreat is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Alchemy, Timeless, Brawl, Duel Commander, and Oathbreaker.
-It is not legal in Standard, Pauper, or Pauper Commander, and it is not legal in PreDH.
+Clifftop Retreat is legal in Commander, Legacy, Modern, Pioneer, Historic, Timeless, Alchemy, Vintage, Gladiator, Duel Commander, Brawl, and Oathbreaker.
+It is not legal in Standard, Pauper, Pauper Commander, or Premodern.
+Its rarity (rare) is why it is not Pauper-legal despite being widely available.

 Which commanders most commonly run Clifftop Retreat?